-A. Permitted uses are those in which people can participate in activities to realize experiences such as socialization, cultural and natural history appreciation, and physical activity.
+- A.- Social Setting: This designation is characterized by highly developed facilities where there is little challenge or risk associated with being in the outdoors.
+There is a high degree of interaction with other visitors.
+Encounters are high in recreation sites, on roads and trails within in this designation. - B.- Physical and Managerial Setting: Landscapes with natural appearing backdrop are characterized by this designation.
+Highly developed recreation facilities and trails are constructed for visitor convenience and ease of movement.
+On-site regulation and controls are noticeable but harmonize with the natural characteristics of the landscape setting. - C.- Trails are highly developed (gravel or paved surfaces, trail facilities such as bridges are provided for convenience) and accommodate heavy to intensive use.
+Users are typically inexperienced with little or no orienteering skills.
+Trails are easily traveled by a wide range of users. - A. Permitted uses are those in which people can participate in activities to realize experiences such as socialization, cultural and natural history appreciation, and physical activity. - B. The maximum design capacity shall not exceed 1,000 people at one time on the site.
+The maximum design capacity for parking areas shall be 200 vehicles.- The GMA vehicle capacity level of 250 vehicles would be approved if enhancement or mitigation measures for scenic, cultural, or natural resources are approved for at least 20% of the site. - C. Accommodation of facilities for mass transportation (bus parking, etc.) shall be required for all new Recreation Intensity Class 4 day-use recreation sites and improvements to existing Class 4 day-use recreation sites where the improvement would increase the use of the site,, except for sites predominantly devoted to boat access.
+The number and size of the mass transportation facilities shall reflect the physical capacity of the site. - D. All uses permitted in Classes 1, 2, and 3 are permitted in Class 4.
+The following uses may also be permitted: - (1) Campgrounds with improvements that may include vehicle access, water, power, sewer, and sewage dump stations.
+Campgrounds shall not exceed a combination of 100 single or group campsites (tent or recreational vehicle) and a total design capacity of 500 people at one time.

-- B. The maximum design capacity shall not exceed 1,000 people at one time on the site.
-The maximum design capacity for parking areas shall be 200 vehicles.
-The GMA vehicle capacity level of 250 vehicles would be approved if enhancement or mitigation measures for scenic, cultural, or natural resources are approved for at least 20% of the site. - C. Accommodation of facilities for mass transportation (bus parking, etc.) shall be required for all new Recreation Intensity Class 4 day-use recreation sites, except for sites predominantly devoted to boat access. - D. All uses permitted in Classes 1, 2, and 3 are permitted in Class 4. - E. The County may grant a variance of up to 10 percent to the guidelines of Recreation Intensity Class 4 for parking and campground units upon demonstration that all of the following conditions exist:
+E. The County may grant a variance of up to 10 percent to the guidelines of Recreation Intensity Class 4 for parking and campground units upon demonstration that all of the following conditions exist: